-The multivariate generalization also gives rise to a key distinction between the present framework and typical univariate DE models where overreaction only amplifies market volatility (e.g., Bordalo et al. (2019), Bordalo et al. (2022)).
-Here, depending on the composition of perceived shocks that a news event elicits, DE-driven overreaction to each shock individually can imply that the stock market as a whole underreacts to real-world events, thereby dampening volatility.
-This happens because many real-world news events are associated with changes in more than one perceived shock with counteracting effects.
+The multivariate context also gives rise to a key distinction between the present framework and typical single-shock DE models where overreaction only amplifies market volatility (e.g., Bordalo et al. (2019), Bordalo et al. (2022)).
+Here, depending on the composition of perceived shocks that a news event elicits, DE-driven overreaction to each shock individually can imply that the stock market as a whole underreacts to real-world events, dampening volatility.
+This happens because many real-world news events cause investors to revise their perceptions about more than one shock, in a direction that generates conflicting signals with counteracting market implications.
 As an example, suppose that the same degree of diagnosticity is applied to all perceived shocks while a news event elicits two that push the market in opposite directions (e.g., bad cash flow news paired with good discount rate news).
 Under these circumstances, diagnostic expectations can dampen the market's response because the resulting shock-specific overreactions-even if generated by a single, common DE parameter-can still be asymmetric across shocks that differ by their volatility and propagation properties.
 In general, non-standard predictions arise whenever overreaction to a positive (negative) force for the market partially offsets a lesser relative overreaction to a predominating negative (positive) force.

 We begin the presentation of our findings with results from a preliminary analysis demonstrating the systematically superior forecasting performance of the machine algorithm compared to investor, analyst, and professional forecaster surveys.
-This motivates our use of the algorithm as a measure of non-distorted expectation formation.
+This motivates our use of the algorithm to form an empirical benchmark for non-distorted expectation formation to be synthesized with the structural estimation.
 We then present our main findings, which can be summarized as follows.

-First, while the structural estimation treats as equally likely the opposing belief formation frameworks of inattention (which would imply underreaction to news) and DE (which would imply overreaction), our parameter estimates imply that the representative investor exhibits belief overreaction in a manner consistent with DE.
+First, while the structural estimation treats as equally likely the opposing belief formation frameworks of inattention (which would imply underreaction to news) and DE (which would imply overreaction), our parameter estimates imply that the representative investor exhibits belief overreaction to all perceived shocks in a manner consistent with DE.
 The estimated baseline model with DE-type overreaction fits the post-war behavior of the stock market with little to no error.

-Second, market reactions to big real-world news events sometimes exhibit overreaction as well, creating "excess" volatility in response to such events.
+Second, these parameter estimates imply that market reactions to big real-world news events sometimes exhibit overreaction as well, creating "excess" volatility in response to such events.
 This additional volatility is driven by the DE distortion and occurs when overreaction to each shock individually amplifies the effects of all shocks combined, in keeping with standard predictions of univariate DE models.
 For these events, markets often overreact strongly to movements in payout-relevant factors, intensifying the price response compared to the RE counterfactual.
-However, when several counteracting shocks happen simultaneously, we often find that DE leads instead to market underreaction, once the effects of overreaction to all shocks are netted out.

-This brings us to our third result: The market's reaction to news is often characterized by strong DE-driven overreaction to good (bad) news about transitory payout-relevant factors that partially offsets a lesser relative overreaction to predominating bad (good) news stemming from other factors, while under RE any offsetting force would be small or absent entirely.
-This result-which dampens the market reaction relative to the fully rational response-is not attributable to inattention and occurs even though a single free parameter controls the magnitude of the DE distorted reactions to all shocks.
+Third, when real-world events produce conicting signals with counteracting market implications, we find that DE often generates underreaction to news, once the effects of overreaction to all perceived shocks are netted out.
+This typically happens because investors overreact more to perceptions of transitory payout-relevant factors than they do to other signals with opposite implications for valuations.
+In such events, the market's reaction to news relative to the fully rational response is dampened.
+This underreaction result is not attributable to inattention and occurs even though a single free parameter controls the magnitude of the DE distorted reactions to all shocks.
 Our estimates indicate that this type of asymmetric compositional effect describes stock market behavior in several episodes of post-millennial history, most notably the global financial crisis, in which behavioral overreaction was a force for stability rather than volatility.